hartwigmedical/actin/clinical/README.md

 ## External Clinical Data Feed

+### Required set

-To run ACTIN, the external clinical data feed should contain relevant clinical data.
+The external clinical data feed should contain relevant clinical data per patient.
-The following data should be provided per patient (note that 'with date' indicates whether a date should be assigned to the variable):
+Below is an overview of required data (if available) that should be provided per patient.

+Note that 'with date' indicates whether a date should be assigned to the variable.

 Patient details